BrianENguyen/blog.brianenguyen.com/content/blog/starting-my-workout-journey.md

 One of the most recent ones he made around April of this year was counting calories.
 He said to start using an app to track calories and have a baseline on what you are eating for a week.
-Afterwards, depending if you'd want to lose or gain weight, it's really simple: eat less to consume less calories, or eat more to consume more calories.
+Afterwards, depending if you'd want to lose or gain weight, then it's really simple: eat less to consume less calories, or eat more to consume more calories.
 He also mentioned that it's ok to eat whatever you want, including junk food, as long as the calorie intake is balanced through the entire week.